loveencounterflow/dbay-vogue/README.md

 * **[+]** `Vogue_scraper` -> `Vogue_scraper_ABC`
 * **[+]** in HN scraping, one could say that the 'ultimate' identity is really the content URL, which can be associated with any number of discussion URLs as time passes
+* **[+]** only display the most recent session entry for each item ID (and up to so-and-so many items per page), i.e. if an item was present in sessions 12 and 11, only show the entry for session 12 (with the sparkline that does show a dot for session 11); if an item dropped out in session 9, also show it (as long as the table does not exceed the line limit)

 <!--